raspberrypilearning/cd-intermediate-wearables-sushi/en/step_8.md

     }
 ```

-Can you see that this function takes **two parameters**?
-You'll use the second one later on.
+Can you see that this function takes **two** parameters in the round braces?
+Later on, you'll change the function's code so it uses the second one.

-+ Delete the code in the `loop` function and write a call to your new function:
++ Delete the code in the `loop` function and add in a call to your new function:

 ```
     void loop() {